 It’s also one of the few months when scenic Hermit Drive is open to private vehicles.
 Just make sure you check the weather before you go as the Grand Canyon does see snowfall in the wintertime.

 Best time for a helicopter ride

-The best time for a helicopter ride in the Grand Canyon National Park is May.
+The best time for a helicopter ride in the Grand Canyon National Park is in May.

 Making reservations during the peak summer months can be difficult for helicopter tours due to the high volume these companies receive.
 May presents a great option to see the park from the sky while avoiding the crowds.

-May also happens to be one of the driest months of the year at the park, making it less likely that you’ll encounter weather that would cancel or shorten your trip.
+May (and June) also happens to be one of the driest months of the year at the park, making it less likely that you’ll encounter weather that would cancel or shorten your trip.